s9e/WebService-Minifier/README.md

 ### Installation

-Download the [latest release of Google Closure Compiler](http://dl.google.com/closure-compiler/compiler-latest.zip) and copy `compiler.jar` to the `bin` directory.
+Run `scripts/install.sh`.
+It will download the [latest release of Google Closure Compiler](http://dl.google.com/closure-compiler/compiler-latest.zip), copy `compiler.jar` to the `bin` directory, run composer and make `www/cache` writable.

-Make sure that `www/cache` is writable.
+Only the `www` directory needs to be publicly accessible.

 ### API